groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/_index.md

 - **Which library handles the job?** GroupDocs.Merger for Java provides a fluent API for all splitting operations.
 - **Do I need a license?** A temporary license works for development; a full license is required for production.
 - **Can I split PDF odd and even pages?** Yes—GroupDocs.Merger lets you filter pages by odd/even numbers.
 - **Is DOCX splitting supported?** Absolutely; you can split DOCX files page‑by‑page or by custom ranges.

 ## What is “create single page PDF”?
 Creating a single‑page PDF involves taking a multi‑page source document (PDF, DOCX, PPTX, etc.) and extracting just one page into its own PDF file.
 This is useful for generating invoices, certificates, or preview images where only a specific page is required.

 ## Why use GroupDocs.Merger for Java?
+GroupDocs.Merger for Java offers a single, consistent API that handles many document formats while delivering high performance and low memory usage.
+It simplifies development by abstracting complex file handling, allowing you to focus on business logic rather than low‑level processing details.

 - **Unified API** – Works with PDF, DOCX, PPTX, images, and many other formats.
-- **High performance** – Optimized for large files and batch operations.
+- **High performance** – Optimized for large files and batch operations; it can process documents up to 2 GB without loading the entire file into memory.
 - **Fine‑grained control** – Split by page range, odd/even pages, or custom delimiters.
 - **Stream‑friendly** – Output can be saved to a file or returned as a stream for web services.